 Convert M4A to AIFF

-You can convert M4A file to AIFF as well as to variety of other formats with free online converter.
+You can convert m4a audio format to aiff as well as to variety of other audio track formats with free online converter.

 MPEG-4 Audio Layer